R-Van-Laer/Collapse-of-Classical-Electron/README.md

 - The "orbit_electron_rk.cpp" / "orbit_electron_vl.cpp" files
   contains the electron collapse code for both algorithms.

-- In the "Results" folder, there are two sub-folders containing the raw data as DAT files and orbital graphs as PS and PDF files for respectively the comparison of the two algorithms and the motion of the collapsing electron.
+- In the "Result" folder, there are two sub-folders containing the raw data as DAT files and orbital graphs as PS and PDF files for respectively the comparison of the two algorithms and the motion of the collapsing electron.